 Customers can enormously benefit from SaaS, as there is no need for a huge up-front financial commitment from buying, building and maintaining IT infrastructure and paying for licensing fees.
 In addition, there is a reduced cost of ownership, and a considerably reduced risk of purchasing something that is unsuitable for a business.
 Users need only pay in small increments, rather than paying large sums of money, and the flexibility permitted with SaaS means there are no long term contracts to sign, and plans can be changed according to the consumers’ needs.

 The major benefit of SaaS applications, is that developers can support multiple customers with one version of the product.
 Given it is cloud based, SaaS is available for use on any device, at any moment in time, so users do not have to pay to download multiple versions of the same program on different devices.
+If this is something that interests you then you could check out a company like saasydigital who might be able to help you out.

 The software as a service business model has huge potential to transform the way in which software developers sell their products and services, and has numerous advantages over locally installed software.
 Not only is it an affordable, flexible software solution, but it has the demonstrated ability to improve business capabilities, and even out the playing field between small businesses and large, multi-national corporations which have the capital to invest in top-end software.